 These cute mini chocolate Christmas trees are easy, fun treat to make, serve, and give for the holidays.
 Chocolate, pretzels and sprinkles are all you need.

 You know how a few days before Christmas you remember you need to make all your cookies to give away?
 And you look for something easy to make to pad the Christmas tins?
 Yeah, that’s what these are.
 Something easy to make to pad the Christmas tins, like mini chocolate Christmas trees.
+Or chocolate pretzel Christmas trees?
+Three ingredients is all you need.

 Need any fillers, too?
 Here ya’ go.

-to make mini candy Christmas trees
+how to make mini chocolate Christmas trees

 you will need:*